coin1111/libra/language/diem-framework/modules/doc/BridgeEscrow.md

                                 escrow_address: address,
                                 sender_this: address, // sender on this  chain
                                 sender_other: vector&lt;u8&gt;, // sender on the other chain
-                                receiver:address, // receiver on this chain
+                                receiver_this:address, // receiver on this chain
                                 balance: u64, // balance <b>to</b> transfer
                                 transfer_id: vector&lt;u8&gt;, // transfer_id
                                 ) <b>acquires</b> <a href="BridgeEscrow.md#0x1_BridgeEscrow_EscrowState">EscrowState</a>  {